Darren Day: Career

 In early 2012, Day took on the role of American author Paul Sheldon in a production of Misery.
 The production was nominated for a Time Out Theatre Award.
-In Autumn 2012, he played HIV-positive gospel singer Gideon in the European premiere of the award-winning USA musical The Last Session, for which he was nominated for Best Actor in the Off West End Awards ("The Offies").
+In Autumn 2012, he played HIV-positive gospel singer Gideon in the European premiere of the award-winning USA musical The Last Session; he was nominated for Offie for Best Actor.
 In September 2013, he starred in the new musical comedy "Stand Up" with Lionel Blair and Billy Pearce.
 In 2014, he revisited his cabaret roots when he stepped in for his old friend, Joe Longthorne, who was ill.
 He then guested on the Holby City Christmas Special, playing panto dame Michael Evans.

 In 2015, he toured his solo cabaret internationally.

 On 5 January 2016, Day entered the Celebrity Big Brother house as a housemate.
 On 5 February, he reached the final and finished in third place.
 On 27 July 2016 it was announced that Day would head the cast of the new Robert J. Sherman musical Bumblescratch at the Adelphi Theatre on 4 September 2016.
 The event was in aid of Variety and Day was named a Celebrity Ambassador for the charity.

 In February 2016, Day released This is the Moment, an album of his favourite musical theatre songs.
 He joined the tour of Priscilla, Queen of the Desert in the same month, sharing the role of Tick/Mitzi with Duncan James and Jason Donovan.
 The feature film White Island in which he plays villain Rik Searle was premiered in London on 10 October 2016.

 A regular in pantomime, in 2016 he played Captain Hook at the Alhambra Bradford, and reprised the role in 2017 at the Hull New Theatre.